brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 }
 ```

-Finally, there are also the number comparison operators to determine whether two numbers are greater or less than:
+Next, there are also the number comparison operators to determine whether two numbers are greater or less than:

 ```php
 // index.php